-Interested in becoming A Kindergarten Special Ed Teacher?
+Interested in becoming ?
 Find the right schools that can help you to become one.
 You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.

 Questions to ask the university or college:

-How many students are in the program?
+- How many students are in the program?

-Is your program accredited?
+- Is your program accredited?

-How many faculty members do you have?
+- How many faculty members do you have?
 Do they hold the right credentials?

-What is your job placement rate?
+- What is your job placement rate?

-Does your school hold career fairs or other on-campus events with employers?
+- Does your school hold career fairs or other on-campus events with employers?
 How many employers typically attend?

-How many of your students have at least one internship by graduation?
+- How many of your students have at least one internship by graduation?

-For example: An accountant must complete 4 years of college and work for several years in accounting to be considered qualified.
+You will need a considerable amount of work-related skill, knowledge or experience to be a Kindergarten and Elementary School Special Education Teacher.
+For example, an accountant must complete 4 years of college and work for several years in accounting to be considered qualified.